 Graves, Robert.
 Over the Brazier.
 Poetry Bookshop, London (1916).
 Twenty-six poems; Hand-coloured cover device by Claud Lovat Fraser

 Graves, Robert.
 The Owl.
 Martin Secker, London (1919).
-Nos 1 & 2, with The Winter Owl; Contributors include Thomas Hardy, John Masefield, Pamela Bianco, J.C.
+Nos 1 and 2, with The Winter Owl; Contributors include Thomas Hardy, John Masefield, Pamela Bianco, J.C.
 Squire, Robert Graves, Siegfried Sassoon, William Orpen, W.H.
 Davies, Nancy Nicholson, W.J.
-Turner, Max Beerbohm, Randolph Caldecott, Eric Kennington, George Belcher, John Galsworthy, Joseph Crawhall & L. Pearsall Smith; 10 illustrations by Vincent Brooks; Cover design by William Nicholson & illustrations by Pamela Bianco.
+Turner, Max Beerbohm, Randolph Caldecott, Eric Kennington, George Belcher, John Galsworthy, Joseph Crawhall and L. Pearsall Smith; 10 illustrations by Vincent Brooks; Cover design by William Nicholson and illustrations by Pamela Bianco.

 Graves, Robert.
 Treasure Box.
 Privately printed, [London].
 (1919). the title-page illustration and a further illustration in the text by Nancy Nicholson; 200 copies.